yshneyderman/326Project/README.md

 TuneRater

-A website where aspiring musicians can upload their music and other users can provide critiques and suggestions for how they can improve.
+A website where aspiring musicians can upload their music and other users can provide ratings, critiques, and suggestions for how they can improve.
+It will feature an improved feedback system to have way more types of points than YouTube and Spotify.

 This is much needed in a world where many artists upload their work to YouTube or Spotify and can't recieve any helpful feedback short of internet harrassment, likes, or simply getting ignored.
 This will provide a platform for serious artists to get useful critiques of their music so that they may improve their skills and learn from others and create a community of such work.

-Our project will use Data Storage (to store music), login
+Our project will use Data Storage (to store music) on MongoDB, a Node.js server to interact with, and possibly user accounts if we get to it.

 [Yefim Shneyderman](/team/Yefim.md)